Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 Echoes of humanity, echo through the night.
 Voices intertwine, embracing fading light.
 Echoes of humanity, reaching for the stars,
-Together we rise, as the world moves on.
+Together we ascend, as the world moves on.

 **Bridge:**
 Through storms and silent cries,